This page was originally published in 2012 and has since been updated.

 On average, about 2% of condoms break or slip off completely during sex, primarily because they are used incorrectly.
 Used properly, condoms seldom break.

 Lubrication helps avoid condom breakage.
 There are three ways to provide lubrication—natural vaginal secretions, adding a lubricant, or using condoms packaged with lubricant on them.
 Sometimes lubricants made of glycerine or silicone, which are safe to use with latex condoms, are available.
 Clean water and saliva also can be used for lubrication.
 Do not use products made with oil as they can damage latex condoms.

 Myth: Health risks and side effects

-Some people incorrectly believe that using male condoms can cause side effects or health risks such as illness, infection, disease, or cancer in men and women.
+Some people incorrectly believe that using external condoms can cause side effects or health risks such as illness, infection, disease, or cancer.

 There are no known serious short or long term side effects associated with the use of condoms.
 When a condom is used, ejaculation occurs as normal, so there is no sperm “back up.”
 There is no evidence that condoms cause cancer, either in men or women.
 In fact, the use of condoms may help protect against conditions caused by STIs including recurring pelvic inflammatory disease, cervical cancer, and infertility.

 It is possible that a person may experience mild irritation in or around the vagina or penis or mild allergic reaction to a condom (itching, redness, rash, and/or swelling of genitals, groin, or thighs during or after condom use).
 Severe allergic reactions involve hives or rash over much of the body, dizziness, difficulty breathing, or loss of consciousness after coming in contact with latex.
 Both men and women can be allergic to latex and latex condoms.
 Allergy to latex is uncommon in the general population, and reports of mild allergic reactions to condoms are very rare.
 Severe allergic reactions to condoms are extremely rare.